OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ### Pictures

 Images can be saved in compressed or uncompressed form.
 The format of the images is stored in an attribute so that the image can be read correctly.
-Images are stored as binary data blocks, so an image results in a dataset.
+Images are stored as binary data blocks, so an image results in a data set.
 All images are stored in a group called `IMG`.
 All images in this group have the same properties that are stored in the attributes.

 | Name | Parent object | Mandatory |